MSRConnections/Azure-training-course/Content/Introduction/Introduction Creating Accounts HOL.md

 In this hands-on lab, you learned how to:

-- Create a new Microsoft Account.
+- Create a new Microsoft Account
-- Sign up for an Azure promo code subscription
+- Sign up for an Azure Pass subscription
 - Log into Azure with your Microsoft account
-- Switch between the Preview Portal and the Classic Portal
+- Switch between the Azure Portal and the Classic Portal

+The portal will be your home for everything Azure and your gateway for using the cloud to aid your research.

 ---